High-order accurate multi-sub-step implicit integration algorithms with dissipation control for second-order hyperbolic problems: Development and analysis

 It is necessary to point out that two invariants $ A_1 $ and $ A_2 $ given by Eq.~(\ref{eq:cp}) are often employed to analyze the stability of an integrator.
-When the following conditions \cite{hughesFiniteElement2000} are fulfilled, the proposed algorithms are unconditionally stable.
+When the following conditions \cite{hughesFiniteElement2000} are fulfilled, the proposed algorithms are said to be unconditionally stable.

-After embedding high-order accuracy and controllable numerical dissipation in the high-frequency range, the developed implicit algorithm (\ref{eq:nsubstep}) will achieve unconditional stability via selecting proper $ \gamma_1 $.
-In Section \ref{sec:sp}, these numerical properties will be validated well.
+After embedding high-order accuracy and controllable numerical dissipation, the developed implicit algorithm (\ref{eq:nsubstep}) will achieve unconditional stability via selecting proper $ \gamma_1 $.
+It should be emphasized that, after achieving identical high-order accuracy and controllable numerical dissipation, the developed $s$-sub-step method can only achieve fundamental spectral stability instead of the BN-stability \cite{jiUnconditionallyStable2021}.